sebastiaandegeus/versionthis/README.md

 Version This
 ============

-This WordPress plugin automatically versions your enqueued javascript and css assets by adding a md5 hash of the file content as a query string param.
+This WordPress plugin automatically versions your enqueued javascript and css files with a md5 hash to the querystring based on the file content.

 ## How it works